tejuh/MobileManufacturerAnalysis/README.md

 The objective of this case study is to analyse the mobile manufacturer data and answer some key questions.
 The analysis is based on location, top customers, top models/manufacturer, average price of different models and years.

-The tables were created using the pre-written code "Mobile Manufacturer Analysis - Create Database and Tables".
+The tables were created using the pre-written code "SQL Case Study 2 (Create Database and Tables)".

 **Tables**